Prukutu/AOES-CLIM-intro-gmu-computing/_episodes/01-loggingin.md

 ### Logging in

-If you do not already have a COLA account, I will provide you with your username and password in class.
+If you do not already have a COLA account, we will provide you with your username and password in class (if not before).
+The pre-course survey should have informed us whether you already have an account.

 #### On macOS
 Launch the XQuartz software you downloaded and select `Shell`-> `New Window` from the menu in the upper left.